topofocus/arcadedb/README.md

 ## Console

-To start an interactive console, a small script is provided in the bin-directory.
+To start an interactive console, a script is provided in the bin-directory.
 ```
 $ cd bin && ./console.rb  t   ( or "d" or "p" for Test, Development and Production environment)